fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ![Thumby blockly counted loop blocks](../images/editor-blockly-counted-loop-blocks.png)
 </center>

-Later in this tutorial, we will be adding 7 different things to render animate, move about, and check interactions.
-It's going to get really messy!
+Later in this tutorial, we will be adding many different things to render, animate, move about, and check interactions for.
+If we are not careful, it's going to get really messy!

-For each game thing we add, we can wrap up all the blocks in a *function*, then just run those blocks wherever we want.
+For each game "thing" we add, we can wrap up all the blocks for it in a *function*, then just run those blocks wherever we want.

 ---